EntityGraphQL/EntityGraphQL/docs/docs/validation.md

 # Validation

-When you privide input - via arguments - to your queries, you may want to perform some validation on that input before proceeding to you domain logic.
+When you provide input - via arguments - to your queries, you may want to perform some validation on that input before proceeding to you domain logic.
 EntityGraphQL provides a couple of ways to validation your input.

 ## Mutation Validation

-You can use the `[Required]`, `[Range]` & `[StringLength]` attributes to add validaiton to your mutation arguments.
+You can use the `[Required]`, `[Range]` & `[StringLength]` attributes to add validation to your mutation arguments.
 Example

 ```cs
 public Expression<Func<DemoContext, Person>> AddNewPerson(DemoContext db, AddPersonArgs args)